ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sharing.md

 ```

 Now, test it out by pointing your web-browser to https://cluster.hpcc.ucr.edu/~username/www-project/
-Be sure to replace `username` with your actual user name.
+Be sure to replace `username` with your actual user name. **The forward slash at the end is important.**

 ## Password Protect Web Pages